basnijholt/nijho.lt/content/post/mindroom/index.md

 This bothered me enough that I spent months building something to fix it.
 I called it **MindRoom**—and then, as side projects often go, life got in the way and my attention drifted.

-Recently, [OpenClaw](https://openclaw.ai) exploded onto the scene (171K GitHub stars and counting), solving a similar problem from a different angle.
+Recently, [OpenClaw](https://openclaw.ai) gained a lot of traction (171K GitHub stars and counting), solving a similar problem from a different angle.
-Seeing its success was a wake-up call: the idea I'd been working on wasn't just a niche obsession.
+Seeing its success reminded me that the idea I'd been working on wasn't just a niche obsession.
 People genuinely want AI assistants that aren't locked into a single app.

 So here I am, dusting off MindRoom and writing about what it is, how it works, and why I think the approach still matters.